Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - A [custom sensor PCB](https://facelesstech.wordpress.com/2023/07/03/gameboy-camera-led-flash/) by Facelesstech to add a flash to the Camera, reverse-engineered from this [another one](https://github.com/HDR/Game-Boy-Camera-Flash-Sensor-Module).
 - [Reverse ingineering](https://github.com/AntonioND/gbcam-rev-engineer) of the Game Boy Camera sensor by Antonio Niño Díaz in order to integrate functions into emulators.
 - [Code for an AVR microcontroller](https://github.com/shimniok/avr-gameboy-cam) by shimniok, to interface with a Game Boy Camera, pull images and send over serial to a Java applet, as well as its [probable source](https://github.com/BackupGGCode/avr-gameboy-cam).
-- [Use the Game Boy Camera as a Webcam](https://github.com/untoxa/pico-gb-webcamera) from Photo! with the Pico GameBoy printer, by untoxa.
 - The [Game Boy Camera dithering patterns](https://github.com/HerrZatacke/dither-pattern-gen) explained, by HerrZatacke !
 - [High resolution images](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project) of the MAC-GBD mapper, by Raphael-Boichot.
 - The [Game Boy Photo gun](https://vtol.cc/filter/works/gbg-8) by vtol, an all-in-one Camera-Printer-gun to easily commit suicide by cop.